 - Inhospitable culture: sport’s “macho” culture, from the failure of facilities to cater for women, to stereo-typing and discrimination, puts women off participating at grass-roots level and thus progressing up the leadership ladder

 - Family-unfriendly career: women remain primary carer in most families, so the nature and timing of sports events imposes significantly on family commitments, in a sector that rarely makes childcare provisions.

 The ASC has two programs to assist in redressing this issue:

-For more information on these programs, please use the respective tab above.
+For more information on these programs, please visit the links above.